arkaprabha-majumdar/fakenews/README.md

 **Why we need the fake news detection technology?**
 Fake news spread lies ,more readers shrug at the truth.
-1.This area is now also a research area , many research papers were published 2.Google is taking initiative by funding 1000 ,1500$ to research groups 3.People have an idea of fake news but often times real news can be mistakenly considered a fake 4.Now we will look at the  machine learning model and how to implement a solution to rectify the problem.
+1. This area is now also a research area , many research papers were published
+2. Google is taking initiative by funding 1000 ,1500$ to research groups
+3. People have an idea of fake news but often times real news can be mistakenly considered a fake
+4. Now we will look at the  machine learning model and how to implement a solution to rectify the problem.

 **THE DATASET::**
 1327 rows × 17 columns